michenriksen/gitrob/README.md

     Number of concurrent threads (default number of logical CPUs)
 ```

-### Saving session to a file

-By default, gitrob will store its state for an assessment in memory.
-This means that the results of an assessment is lost when Gitrob is closed.
-You can save the session to a file by using the `-save` option:
+## Examples

+Scan a GitLab group assuming your access token has been added to the environment variable with name GITROB_GITLAB_ACCESS_TOKEN.
+Look for file signature matches only:

+    gitrob <gitlab_group_id>

+Scan a multiple GitLab groups assuming your access token has been added to the environment variable with name GITROB_GITLAB_ACCESS_TOKEN.
+Clone repositories into memory for faster analysis.
+Set the scan mode to 2 to scan each file match for a content match before creating a result.
+Save the results to `./output.json`:

+    gitrob -in-mem-clone -mode 2 -save "./output.json"  <gitlab_group_id_1> <gitlab_group_id_2>

+Scan a GitLab groups assuming your access token has been added to the environment variable with name GITROB_GITLAB_ACCESS_TOKEN.
+Clone repositories into memory for faster analysis.
+Set the scan mode to 3 to scan each commit for content matches only.
+Save the results to `./output.json`:

-    gitrob -save ~/gitrob-session.json acmecorp
+    gitrob -in-mem-clone -mode 3 -save "./output.json"  <gitlab_group_id>

-Gitrob will save all the gathered information to the specified file path as a special JSON document.
-The file can be loaded again for browsing at another point in time, shared with other analysts or parsed for custom integrations with other tools and systems.
+Scan a Github user setting your Github access token as a parameter.
+Clone repositories into memory for faster analysis.

+    gitrob -github-access-token <token> -in-mem-clone <github_user_name>

+### Editing File and Content Regular Expressions

+Regular expressions are included in the [filesignatures.json](./filesignatures.json) and [contentsignatures.json](./contentsignatures.json) files respectively.
+Edit these files to adjust your scope and fine-tune your results.

 ### Loading session from a file

 A session stored in a file can be loaded with the `-load` option:

-    gitrob -load ~/gitrob-session.json
+    gitrob -load ./output.json

 Gitrob will start its web interface and serve the results for analysis.

 ## Installation

-A [precompiled version is available](https://github.com/michenriksen/gitrob/releases) for each release, alternatively you can use the latest version of the source code from this repository in order to build your own binary.
+A [precompiled version is available](https://github.com/codeEmitter/gitrob/releases) for each release, alternatively you can use the latest version of the source code from this repository in order to build your own binary.

 Make sure you have a correctly configured **Go >= 1.8** environment and that `$GOPATH/bin` is in your `$PATH`

-    $ go get github.com/michenriksen/gitrob
+    $ go get github.com/codeEmitter/gitrob

 This command will download gitrob, install its dependencies, compile it and move the `gitrob` executable to `$GOPATH/bin`.

 ### Access Tokens

 Gitrob will need either a GitLab or Github access token in order to interact with the appropriate API.
-You can create a GitLab personal access token, or [a Github personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and save it in an environment variable in your `.bashrc` or similar shell configuration file:
+You can create a [GitLab personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html), or [a Github personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and save it in an environment variable in your `.bashrc` or similar shell configuration file:

     export GITROB_GITLAB_ACCESS_TOKEN=deadbeefdeadbeefdeadbeefdeadbeefdeadbeef
     export GITROB_GITHUB_ACCESS_TOKEN=deadbeefdeadbeefdeadbeefdeadbeefdeadbeef